There’s More to Those Painted Quilts on Barns in Massachusetts Than Just Looking Pretty

 A woman named Donna Sue Groves painted a quilt on her Ohio barn to honor her mother, who was a dedicated quilter.
 People were so intrigued that Donna Sue worked with the Ohio Arts Council not long after, according to Barn Quilt Info.
 Donna Sue's tribute to her mother Maxine's Appalachian heritage became a folk arts tour, as other families painted quilts representing their family heritage in the area.
 Thus begins barn quilt tours, which started sprouting up all over the country, including New England.

-Donna Sue's inspiration has now created quilt trails in 48 states and Canada, where people drive the countryside following a quilt map touring beautiful, meaningful quilts on barns all over.
+Donna Sue's inspiration has now created quilt trails in 48 states and Canada.
+People drive the countryside following a quilt map, and can see beautiful, meaningful quilts on barns all over.

 This simple idea has resulted in more than 7,000 quilts.
-Of course there are plenty of barns with quilts that aren't part of any arts tour, but love the idea of paying tribute to family heritage with a painted quilt.
+Of course, there are plenty of barns with quilts that aren't part of any arts tour, but we love the idea of paying tribute to family heritage with a painted quilt.

 Now, some believe these painted quilts started in Europe and migrated to Amish country.
 However, according to Barn Quilt Info, there's absolutely no documentation that barn quilts existed prior to Donna Sue.
-Her touching gesture continues to create a movement and inspiration for what has become the largest grassroots public arts movement in America, including Canada.
+Her touching gesture continues to create a movement and inspiration for what has become the largest grassroots public arts movement in the US and Canada.